sk2282/ECE3400_Team8/lab2.md

 # Lab 2: Analog Circuitry and FFTs

 ## Objective:
-The objective of this lab was to learn how to use Arduino Uno and Arduino IDE by implementing simple tasks.
-By the end we had a basic robot that could autonomously move back and forth and spin in place.
+The objective of this lab was to test and familiarize ourselves with the sensors and signal processing needed for our robot to detect the acoustic and optical signals.
+We split into two subteams, one that worked with a microphone circuit to detect a 660 Hz whistle and another to work with an IR sensor to detect a treasure blinking at different frequencies.
+Both subteams used the Arduino Open Music Lab FFT library to process the data given by the sensors and create a filter allowing us to analyze the data.

 ## Team Division:
-* Meghan Chen, Serena Krech, Alice Song
+* Audio: Serena Krech, Alice Song, Victoria Tu
-* Rohit Krishnakumar, Victoria Tu, Michael Yee
+* Treasure: Meghan Chen, Rohit Krishnakumar, Michael Yee

 ## Materials used:
+#Audio Team:
-* 1 Arduino Uno
+* Arduino Uno
-* 1 USB A/B cable
-* 1 Continuous rotation servo
+* Electret microphone
-* 1 blue LED (could be any visible color)
+* 1 µF capacitor
+* 300 Ω resistors
+* ~3 kΩ resistor
+#Treasure Team:
+* Arduino Uno
-* 1 Potentiometer
+* IR receiver
-* Several resistors (kΩ range)
+* 300 Ω resistors
+* 2 kΩ resistor
+* Treasure board
-* 1 Solderless breadboard
+* Solderless breadboard

 ## Procedure:
 1. Install the Arduino IDE